yojobama/school-computer-science-web-project/README.md

-my web development project for school
+# my web development project for school

+Built using a combination of Flask along with plain HTML, CSS, and JavaScript 😭